Cindy advises national and international entrepreneurs and employers.

 If it concerns (very) low value products, dismissal with immediate effect sometimes seems too severe a measure.
 On the other hand, you, as an employer, want to be able to trust your employees.
 Stealing is stealing, and you want to prevent that at all times.

-As can be seen from the Action decision, the judge does not always agree with the employer that dismissal with immediate effect is justified because of a minor offence.
-In that case, you will have to take the employee back if he stills wants to go back and you will have to continue to pay wages for the period the employee did not work.
+As can be seen from the ruling of the Arnhem-Leeuwarden Court of Appeal, the judge does not always agree with the employer that dismissal with immediate effect is justified because of a minor offence.
+In that case, you will have to take the employee back if he still wants to go back and you will have to continue to pay wages for the period the employee did not work.
 If the employee resigns himself to the dismissal, you will often have to pay fair compensation in addition to the transition compensation.

-How do you increase the likelihood that the judge will agree with you?
+How can you increase the likelihood that the court will agree with you?
 Here are three tips:

 Are you looking for advice on dismissing an employee with immediate effect?
 Or is a dismissal contested in court?
 Please contact us: